September 23, 2020 | Boise, Idaho

 |Cost||$800* (Includes all materials and lunch)|

-In this class, participants will practice newly learned skills in a local, small production shop where real work is occurring.
+In this class, participants will practice newly learned skills in a local, lumber yard where real work is occurring.
 There will be interaction with team members who are doing the value creating work for their customer.
 Participants must wear sturdy, closed-toe shoes.
 Safety glasses will be provided.

 Leaders, managers, process owners, and / or front-line staff in any industry